Buying real estate in Vietnam?

 Sources: The Investor, Afrikavantage, Source of Asia

-2) Hanoi property prices will rise due to strong demand and limited supply
+2) Hanoi’s property prices will rise moderately due to steady demand and limited supply

 Hanoi's property prices are on a steady rise, with a moderate increase expected due to consistent demand and limited supply.